Credit Card Consolidation: Complete Guide to Combining Card Debt

 Choosing the Wrong Loan Term

 Longer loan terms lower your monthly payment but dramatically increase total interest paid.
-Shorter terms save on interest but may strain your budget.
+Aim for the shortest term you can comfortably afford while leaving some budget cushion.

 Not Addressing the Root Cause